 South Carolina abortion ban allowed as high court hears challenge

-July 26 (Reuters) - A South Carolina judge on Tuesday declined to block the state's ban on abortions after about six weeks of pregnancy while the state's Supreme Court considers a challenge to it by Planned Parenthood and other abortion providers.
+July 26 (Reuters) - A South Carolina judge on Tuesday declined to block the state's ban on abortions after about six weeks of pregnancy while the state's highest court considers a challenge to it by Planned Parenthood and other abortion providers.

-Judge L. Casey Manning in Richland County made the decision after the Republican state government petitioned to have the case considered by the state's top court immediately, rather than work its way through appeals.
-Manning requested the Supreme Court to take up the case.
+Judge L. Casey Manning in Richland County made the decision after the Republican-led state petitioned to have the case heard by the state's top court immediately, rather than work its way through appeals.
+Manning said he would ask the high court to take up the case.

+The state is among the roughly half nationally that have sought or are expected to seek to ban or curtail abortions following the U.S. Supreme Court's June 24 decision to overturn the 1973 ruling Roe v.
+Wade that guaranteed a national right to abortion.

-"The court's refusal to block this cruel and unconstitutional law is another blow to South Carolinians' reproductive freedom," Planned Parenthood and the other plaintiffs - Greenville Women's Clinic and the Center for Reproductive Rights - said in a joint statement.
+"The court's refusal to block this cruel and unconstitutional law is another blow to South Carolinians' reproductive freedom," Planned Parenthood and the other plaintiffs said in a joint statement.

-"This is a monumental case and we argued to Judge Manning that it should be heard by the South Carolina Supreme Court," South Carolina Attorney General Alan Wilson said in a joint statement.

-However, a federal judge allowed the law to take effect shortly after the Supreme Court overturned Roe last month.
-About half of the states have or are expected to seek to ban or curtail abortions, fueling widespread litigation.
+But South Carolina Attorney General Alan Wilson, a Republican, in a statement said the South Carolina Supreme Court should hear the "monumental case."

+The ruling has prompted a flurry of litigation and legislative activity nationally over abortion access.

-A group of providers on Tuesday filed a new lawsuit in Georgia state court against that state's fetal heartbeat abortion ban, which a federal court previously upheld.
-Also on Tuesday, a Louisiana judge allowed an order blocking the state's abortion ban to remain in place while the state appeals it.
+Also on Tuesday a group of abortion providers filed a new lawsuit in Georgia state court challenging that state's six-week ban, which a federal court recently upheld.
+In Louisiana, a judge declined to put on hold an order blocking its abortion ban while the state appeals it.

+In Massachusetts, the Democratic-controlled legislature meanwhile approved a bill to safeguard access to abortion, protect abortion providers who provide services to out-of-state patients and expand access to contraception.

 ((Brendan.Pierson@thomsonreuters.com; 332-219-1345 (desk); 646-306-0235 (cell);))